dukesook/use_mongodb/README.md

 # use_mongodb
-Deploy a MongoDB application for CS 532 assignment #4
+Deploy a MongoDB application for CS 532 assignment #4.
+Refer to the provided [template](https://github.com/bilhamil/CS382-Podman-Example)

 ## Link
 - https://dsookhoo.cs382.net